-Garbage disposals need to be connected to a dedicated circuit of at least 15 to 20-amps that is not connected to the main breaker.
-If the garbage disposals circuit connects to the breaker, it could cause a shortage.
+Garbage disposals need to be connected to a dedicated circuit of 15 or 20-amps with its own breaker.
+If the garbage disposal uses another circuit with other appliances, it could cause the breaker to trip.
 Sometimes, garbage disposals and dishwashers can be connected to the same circuit.

 Now that you know that garbage disposals need to be on their own circuit, it is important to know why garbage disposals and dishwashers can only sometimes be connected to the same circuit.
 Keep reading to find out.